-The faculty of the mathematics department strives to develop in the student a firm foundation in, and an appreciation of, the structure and methods of mathematics.
-Current research interests of the faculty are operator algebras, operations research, analysis, probability, number theory, discrete groups, computer operating systems and programming languages and databases.
+The faculty of mathematics strives to develop in the student a firm foundation in, and an appreciation of, the structure and methods of mathematics.
+Students interested in mathematics research should consult the chair for specific areas of expertise.

 The department of mathematics offers a minor in mathematics.
 Students seeking a minor in mathematics must complete at least 15 credits of mathematics coursework in addition to the 17 credits required by every engineering department.
-These additional credits must include Advanced Calculus I and II (Ma 350 and Ma 351), Linear Algebra (Ma 326), Modern Algebra (Ma347) and an elective course at or above the 300 level.
+These additional credits must include Mathematical Analysis I and II (Ma 350, 351), Linear Algebra (Ma 326), Modern Algebra (Ma 347) and an elective course in mathematics at or above the 300 level.
 An overall G.P.A., at graduation, of at least 3.0 among the mathematics portion (32 credits) of the program is required to obtain a minor in mathematics.